 Punctuating Quotations: It’s Like, “Whoa!”

 Here’s the thing about punctuating quotations: The grammar rules for it are not always logical.
 If you write in British English, it’s a cinch because they follow just one rule.
-However, in the United States, we got all persnickety and came up with a bunch of rules.
+However, in the United States, we got all persnickety and came up with a bunch of grammar rules for punctuating quotes.
 And the Golden Rule (placing punctuation inside quote marks) does not even ring true for a number of situations.
 The best way to learn this is to take it case-by-case, so let’s dive right in.

 So, as I was saying about that Golden Rule, anytime there is a comma or period that is part of the sentence, keep it inside the quotation marks: